edurbrito/bombardier-II/docs/README.md

 - We could decouple classes that invoke operations such as movements and game actions (Controllers) from classes that perform these operations (Commands), which follows the Single Responsibility Principle;
 - The controller can interpret the requests and intersect between the request and its execution, depending on the game rules;
+- It is now easier to identify the actions and movements performed at any given circunstances because the names of the Commands easily translate what they do.

 Disadvantages of using **Command** pattern: